 The attractions of the Museumplein – the museum square

-The Museumplein, is the location of the impressive Van Gogh Museum, which you can pre-book tickets for online.
+The Museumplein is the location of the impressive Van Gogh Museum, and you can pre-book tickets online.
 If modern art and design is your passion, pop into the neighbouring Stedelijk Museum.

 For insights into Dutch history and culture, don’t miss the Rijksmuseum where you can see ‘The Night Watch’, Rembrant van Rijn’s most famous artwork.
 Again, book a ticket online to avoid the long queues!

-Having tried to cram in too many great artworks in one go in the past, I’d recommend not packing too many museum visits into one day.
+Having tried in the past to cram in too many great artworks in one go, I’d recommend not packing too many museum visits into one day.
 Art fatigue detracts from the fun of visiting leading museums.
 It’s worth combining visits with other activities!

 Stroll in Amsterdam’s Hortus Botanicus

 If you enjoy spending time in botanical gardens, plan a trip to Amsterdam’s Hortus Botanicus.
 Established back in 1638, the garden’s original purpose was to cultivate herbs and plants for medicinal use.
 All of the coffee grown in South America today is reputed to hail from a Hortus Botanicus cutting that was presented to France’s King Louis XIV in 1714.

 Each April, the garden hosts a tulip festival, making it ideal to combine with a visit to the Keukenhof, which has been described as the ‘most beautiful garden in the world.’
 That attraction lies around 90 minutes from central Amsterdam on public transport.

 If you’re short on time, follow the Hortus Botanicus’ Crown Jewels self-guided walking trail.
 It guides you through the garden’s highlights and takes just 90 minutes.